BWF World Championships

-The BWF World Championships, formerly known as IBF World Championships, and also known as the World Badminton Championships, is a badminton tournament sanctioned by Badminton World Federation (BWF).
-The tournament is one of the most prestigious in badminton, offering the most ranking points, together with the Summer Olympics badminton tournaments which was first introduced in 1992.
-The winners of this tournament are also crowned as "World Champions" of the sport, and are awarded a gold medal.
+The BWF World Championships is a badminton tournament organized by the Badminton World Federation.
+It's the most prestigious badminton competition, offering the most ranking points, along with the Summer Olympics badminton events introduced in 1992.
+The winners of the tournament are World Champions of the sport and are awarded a gold medal.

 The tournament started in 1977 and was held once every three years until 1983.
-However, the IBF (International Badminton Federation) faced difficulty in hosting the first two events as the World Badminton Federation (which later merged with the IBF to form one badminton federation) hosted the same tournament a year after the IBF World Championships with the same goals.
+However, the International Badminton Federation faced difficulty in hosting the first two events as the World Badminton Federation, which later merged with the IBF to form one badminton federation, hosted the same tournament a year after the IBF World Championships with the same goals.

 Since 1985, the tournament became biennial and played once every two years until 2005.
 Starting 2006, the tournament was changed to an annual event on the BWF calendar.
 The tournament is not held during the Summer Olympics years to avoid schedule conflicts.

-Location of the World Championships

-The table below gives an overview of all host cities and countries of the World Championships.
-The most recent games were held in Huelva.
-The number in parentheses following the city/country denotes how many times that city/country has hosted the championships.
-From 1989 to 2001 the world championships were held immediately after the Sudirman Cup at the same location.

-Past winners
+Editions

+Winners summary

-As of 2022, only 21 countries have achieved at least a bronze medal in the tournament: 11 from Asia, eight from Europe, and one each from Oceania and North America.
+As of 2025, only 22 countries have achieved at least a bronze medal in the tournament: 11 from Asia, eight from Europe, two from North America and one from Oceania.
 Africa is the only confederation that has not won a medal.
+Canada is the newest country to won a medal in 2025.

 At the age of 18, Ratchanok Inthanon became the youngest winner of a singles title at the Championships.
 Ratchanok was less than 3 months older than Jang Hye-ock was when she won the women's doubles title at the 1995 Championships.

-Most successful players & national teams

 Most successful players

 Several players have won gold medals in more than one category in a World Championship; this includes: